ariliammax/clocks/notebook.md

 differently than that logic determines (e.g. due to message received "from the future").
 This makes it functional instead of a global state thing, which is nice.

+Hey!
+Ari here...

+We're working on building the testing suite.
+To begin we decided that we would make a mock Machine object because we don't want to run into "PORT in use" errors using real sockets.

+The dummy Machine writes directly into a message queue instead of through a socket with sendall.

+Using our dummy machine will redirect the logs to standard output, which won't show when testing.
+Therefore, we also created a mock Log object which will have a property 'logicalClock' we can use in our asserts.

+Since we will want to deterministically test the "random dice roll" we decided to pass in the random generator function into main, which is then called during the dice roll.
+The mock objects pass deterministic functions to generate numbers into the "random" argument.